chncwang/FoolGo/README.md

 * We use bit operations to update the liberty point number of piece strings efficiently.
 For example, we use or when merging several piece strings into a single one.
 * We do not implement a tree structure for tree search, but use a hash table to keep game states.
 Especially, we use Zobrist Hashing to compute the hash value of a game state incrementally.

+For MCTS, we use multi-thread search on CPU.
+In detail, we simply prohibit a thread from exploring nodes that are being explored by peer threads.

 This project is highly readable and extensible due to its well-designed OOP design.
 Some important classes are listed as follows:

 * **FullBoard** A game board class providing efficient methods such as *PlayMove* to update the game state.